 Identification, mobility, and interoperability will do a positive about-face with eIDAS for electronic administration projects.

-4 things you need to know about the new electronic signature regulation: eIDAS
+Four things you need to know about eIDAS, the new electronic signature regulation:

 Until today, going to registries in person was a requirement to verify their identity and start off relationships with full guarantees.
 The new law (Regulation EU No 910/2014) doesn’t change anything in this basic aspect and that makes sense: we need to create an environment of trust together and we should do so with the most guarantees possible.

 The lessons learned in the last decade have raised awareness in Europe which allowed some leeway in the new eIDAS regulation that, clearly understood, opens the door to new digital identification mechanisms without lowering security during the process at all.